tams-cso/tams-club-cal/.github/pull_request_template.md

 - [ ] I have **fully** commented my code, especially in hard-to-understand areas
 - [ ] I have made changes to the documentation OR created an issue to update documentation
 - [ ] All existing functionality (if a non-breaking change) still works as it should
+- [ ] I have assigned at least one person to review my pull request